Cluster Algebras and Scattering Diagrams, Part III. Cluster Scattering Diagrams

 \begin{thm} [{\cite[Theorem~1.13]{Gross14}}] Let $\frakD_{\fraks}$ be a CSD for a seed $\fraks$.
 Then, there is a consistent scattering diagram $\frakD$ that is equivalent to $\frakD_{\fraks}$ such that the wall element/function of any wall $\bfw=(\frakd, g)_{n}=[\frakd, f]_{n}$ of $\frakD$ has the following form

-In particular, $f=(1+x^{p^*_1(tn)})^s$ is a polynomial in $x$ with positive coefficients. \end{thm} We call the above CSD a \emph{positive realization} of $\frakD_{\fraks}$.
+In particular, the wall function $f$ is a polynomial in $x$ with positive coefficients. \end{thm} We call the above CSD a \emph{positive realization} of $\frakD_{\fraks}$.
 By decomposing the wall in \eqref{3eq:gpos1} into $s$ walls with $g=\Psi[tn]^{ \d(tn) }$, we may assume that $s=1$ for any wall whenever necessary.

 \begin{ex} One can directly confirm the property \eqref{3eq:gpos1} for finite and affine types of rank 2 by the results presented in Sections \ref{3subsec:rank2} and \ref{3subsec:rank2inf}, respectively.
 For walls other than \eqref{3eq:a114} and \eqref{3eq:a226}, we have $s=1$.
 For the wall $ \eqref{3eq:a114}$, one can split it into infinitely many walls so that the wall elements are given by